-CloudBerry Backup runs under the Local System account by default.
-When running it under a user account, this user must be granted local administrator permissions to be able to make a recovery disk.
+MSP360 (CloudBerry) Backup runs under the Local System account by default.
+If another account is used note that this user must be granted local administrator permissions to be able to create a recovery disk

-To create a recovery disk, switch to the Home tab of the MSP360 (CloudBerry) Backup main menu and click the Make Bootable USB button.
+- Switch to the Home tab of the MSP360 (CloudBerry) Backup main menu, then click Make Bootable USB.

-When you cannot find your USB drive in the MSP360 (CloudBerry) Backup wizard, use Windows Disk Management or any similar tool to make sure that the target USB device is properly partitioned.
-For example, if a USB drive was previously used as a Mac or Linux boot device, you need to clean this disk and create any partition on it (FAT32 by default).
+In case a USB drive is not visible in the MSP360 (CloudBerry) Backup wizard, use Windows Disk Management or any similar tool to make sure that the target USB device is properly partitioned.
+For example, if a USB drive was previously used as a Mac or Linux boot device, clean this drive and create any partition on it (FAT32 by default).

-- Protect the recovery disk with a master password We strongly recommend that you specify a password to protect the recovery drive against unauthorized access to any sensitive information that may be stored on it, such as password hashes stored for accessing your cloud accounts from the recovery disk.
+It is recommended to protect the recovery disk with a master password to avoids unauthorized access to any sensitive information that may be stored on it, such as password hashes stored for accessing your cloud accounts from the recovery disk

-Next, you can install additional drivers to the recovery disk by specifying a folder where they are located.
+- if you need to keep drivers in the recovery kit to the recovery disk by specifying a folder where they are located.

 Use this option to be able to use this disk on a hardware configuration that is different from the current machine.

 The specified folder must contain the required drivers in the INF file format (EXE and other file types will be ignored).